Turn-by-turn navigation

 object is initialized after it.

-Whether the app crashed, it was accidentally terminated, or the system needed to free up resources, saving an ongoing navigation session ensures that TomTomNavigation
+Whether the app crashes, is accidentally terminated, or the system reclaims resources, saving an ongoing navigation session allows TomTomNavigation

-can return to its previous state the next time the app is launched.
+to restore its previous state when the app is restarted.

 property and the TomTomNavigation.resume(navigationResumeSnapshot: NavigationResumeSnapshot)